RaphaelDDL/compass-generic-config/README.md

 	user_css_folder = 'css'
 	user_fonts_folder = 'fonts'
 	user_sass_folder = 'sass'
-	user_sasscache_folder = '_cache'
+	user_sasscache_folder = '_cache' //sass default is '.sass-cache'
 	user_image_folder = 'img'
 	user_javascript_folder = 'js'

 #### Step 2
 Configure your environment's type.
 E.g.:

 	environment = :development

 #### Step 3
-Run `compass watch` or any other tool that do the same ([Prepros](http://alphapixels.com/prepros/) with Full Compass Support on, for e.g.)
+Run `compass watch` from your Ruby prompt *or any other tool that do the same ([Prepros](http://alphapixels.com/prepros/) with Full Compass Support on, for e.g.)*

 #### Step 4
 Profit (?!)

+##Knows Issues
+Compass Sprites using something like `@import "{folderName}/*.png"; @include all-{folderName}-sprites;` give `#public_url` error and sourcemaps will fail to be created/updated.

 ##Etc
 Got suggestions, Bugs, whatever?
 Feel free to make an Issue or Pull Request.

 Thanks to:
 * People who made Sass and Compass ([nex3](http://nex-3.com/) and [Chris](http://chriseppstein.github.com/) <3)
 * [Peter J Langley](http://www.codechewing.com/library/automatically-generate-css-sprites-with-sass/) for his sprite hash remover script used as base (as well as the tutorial itself.
-Yes, go read the link :D)
+Go read the link, it's good :D)
 * You who read, use and/or help make it better